microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 Scraping the entire Unity scene for content updates on the HoloLens device can be computationally expensive.
 You may find that you need to better tune your synchronization story to improve the overall experience.
 For information on how to tune your synchronization experience for better performance, see [here](../src/SpectatorView.Unity/Assets/SpectatorView/Scripts/StateSynchronization/README.md).

 ### __Issue:__ Transparent objects display incorrectly on Android or iOS devices.
-Its been observed that different shader variants may not get correctly built into Android and iOS applications when only including the SpectatorView.Android or SpectatorView.iOS scene.
+Its been observed that different shader variants may not get correctly built into Android and iOS applications when only including the SpectatorView.ARFoundation.Spectator scene.
 For example, the standard shader may not end up with transparent variants included in the Android/iOS builds, causing transparent content to not display correctly on spectator devices.
 To fix this, its suggested to include your HoloLens scene in the Android/iOS build.
 You can do this by including the scene in your build settings (see below).
-Note that you will need to keep the SpectatorView.Android or SpectatorView.iOS scene has scene 0 in the build.
+Note that you will need to keep the SpectatorView.ARFoundation.Spectator scene has scene 0 in the build.
 You may also be able to fix this by including your desired shader in the Build-in Shader Settings (Edit -> Project Settings -> Graphics).
 You may also be able to fix this by creating a [ShaderVariantCollection](https://docs.unity3d.com/Manual/OptimizingShaderLoadTime.html).

 ![Marker](images/FixTransparency.png)